Transportation

 Well – of course this one is the least carbon-producing transport system of all (we as humans do still produce greenhouse gases, put we would be anyway if we were traveling on a plane.)

-Also, they can be very practical.
-Bike shares are especially prominent in within university systems. (my picture), which can span blocks and blocks: think students trying to get to classes across campus – on time.
-Also, whether at a campus or in a city, there are cargo bike modifications, bikes that carry a cargo space for kids , etc., that are easily maneuverable and take less parking.
-Fewer roads, parking spaces, etc are needed (and concrete and tar to build that infrastructure.
+Also, whether at a campus or in a city, there bikes that can carry cargo space, whether bought as a cargo bike, or by adding modifications.
+Even modifications for having kids as that cargo.
+These cargo bikes are easily maneuverable and take less parking than cars, of course, so fewer roads, parking spaces, etc are needed (and concrete and tar to build that infrastructure.
 From a UK source:

 “While a 3.5 metre-wide single lane can transport 2,000 people an hour in cars, the same lane can be used to transport 14,000 people on bicycles – and this doesn’t even take into account the space saved on parking.”